Fiscal & Financial Aid Policies

 Responsibility of the Student

 The student is responsible for knowing their residence status and for registering under the proper status.
-Any questions concerning residency must be discussed with the Admission Office in TCOM, SPH, and GSBS Programs before registration.
+Any questions concerning residency must be discussed with the Admissions Office within TCOM, SPH, GSBS, SHP, or SCP before initial registration.
 Any student erroneously classified as a resident will be reclassified and will be required to pay all out-of-state tuition due.
 Attempts to evade non-resident fees may subject the student to the statute penalty and to possible disciplinary action.